 Closely look at the formula here.

-- First thing is our SUMRANGE, we have selected from $C$2:$C$17.
+- The first thing is our SUM RANGE, we have selected from $C$2:$C$17.
 A dollar symbol in front of both the column and row means it is an Absolute Reference.

 - The second part is Criteria Range1, we have selected from $A$2:$A$17.
-This is also Absolute Reference
+It is also Absolute Reference

-- The third part is the criteria, we have selected $E2.
-That means the only column is locked when you copy the formula cell only thing that changes is the row reference, not the column reference.
+- The third part is the criteria; we have selected $E2.
+The only column is locked when you copy the formula cell only thing that changes is the row reference, not the column reference.
 Irrespective of how many columns you move to the right, it always stays the same.
-However, when you move downwards the row numbers keeps changing.
+However, when you move downwards, the row numbers keep changing.

-- The fourth part is Criteria Range2, we have selected from $B$2:$B$17.
-This is also an Absolute Reference in Excel.
+- The fourth part is Criteria Range2; we have selected from $B$2:$B$17.
+It is also an Absolute Reference in Excel.

-- The final part is Criteria, here the cell reference is F$1.
-This type of reference means row is locked because the dollar symbol is in front of the numeric number.
-When you copy the formula cell only thing that changes is the column reference, not the row reference.
-Irrespective of how many rows you move down it always stays the same.
-However, when you move to the right side the column numbers keep changing.
+- The final part is Criteria; here, the cell reference is F$1.
+This reference means row is locked because the dollar symbol is in front of the numeric number.
+When you copy the formula cell, the only thing that changes is the column reference, not the row reference.
+Irrespective of how many rows you move down, it always stays the same.
+However, when you move to the right side, the column numbers keep changing.